eliasniepoetter/ifr_successive_linearization/README.md

 # IFR Successive Linearization
 This repository contains work of my research assistant job at the IFR of the University of Stuttgart.
 The research is about successive linearization and the analysis resp. utilization of the linearization error dynamics.
+For more details about the basic setup of the work in this repository it is recommended to read the notes in the material folder.

 Contact: eliasniepoetter@gmail.com